Tick and Mosquito Frequently Asked Questions

-Tickborne diseases can range from mild to severe.
-Sign and symptoms vary based on each tickborne disease.
-Flu-like symptoms, especially in the summer months, are a sign of a vectorborne illness and could be caused by a tick.
-If a person is not treated early for a tickborne disease, symptoms could become more serious.
+Tick and mosquito-borne diseases can range from mild to severe and vary based onthe disease.
+Flu-like symptoms, especially in the summer months, are a sign of a vectorborne illness and could be caused by a tick or a mosquito.
+If a person is not treated early for a tick or mosquito-borne disease, symptoms could become more serious.

-Maine CDC receives many tick-related consults through Maine CDC's Disease Reporting Hotline.
-The Division of Disease Control also participates in many educational events each year.
+Maine CDC receives many tick and mosquito-related consults through Maine CDC's Disease Reporting Hotline.
+The Division of Disease Surveillance also participates in many educational events each year.
 Many people ask where the Maine CDC gets information, so Maine CDC and its partners, through the Vectorborne Workgroup, developed this messaging.
 Each section below contains answers to frequently asked questions on each topic.

 The information on these pages include: